djeanner/Anatole/Readme.md

 # Update test data

 We recommend to use the data as in this repository because some files were modified to avoid overwriting and consistency of the results.

 We copied the `parameter.txt` file into `parameter_start.txt` and changed `OutputParameters` in `data/THFCOOH/600/Input_Data.txt` accordingly.

 For consitency of the file name oupt, we changed the `OutputParameters` to parameter.txt in `data/THFCOOH/300/Input_Data.txt`

 A copy of `Input_Data.txt` as  `Input_Data_refinement.txt` was written in `data/Styrene/1/` for the optimization.

-For Styrene we replaced
+For Styrene we replaced in all parameter files:
 ```
 16  J{3,6}Meta,Alpha  ---->  J{3,6}Meta,Alpha
 17  J{3,7}Meta,BettaC ---->  J{3,7}Meta,BettaC
 18  J{3,8}Meta,BettaT ---->  J{3,8}Meta,BettaT
 ```

-To get the original version version using this [script](getData.md)
+To get the original version version of the data use this [script](getData.md)

 # Run the tests